Borouge Data Protection Notice

 (c) Employment information such as employment history and references, resumes, organisation name, organisation type, industry sector, job function and responsibilities, designation, business telephone and fax numbers, business email addresses;

-(d) Education information and academic qualifications such as schools attended, courses of study, period of study and academic results;
+(d) Education information and academic qualifications such as schools attended, courses of study, the period of study and academic results;

 (f) Records from discussions or correspondences, including details obtained through customer satisfaction or other surveys;